Signed in as:

 NEAR DEATH EXPERIENCE

 I was a passenger on TWA Flight 841 in April 1979, which went out of control at 39,000 feet, making two complete barrel rolls and plunging over 35,000 feet in an accelerated nose-dive before making a miraculous recovery 44 seconds later.
 I’ve appeared four times on NBC/CBS network television regarding this incident, including the Tom Synder Tomorrow Show in April 1979 and the CBS Reports’ 1983 Peabody Award-wining investigative documentary “The Plane That Fell From the Sky”, in which I and other actual passengers and crew portray ourselves while re-enacting this true-life, death-defying real life event.
-Feel free to view the entire CBS Reports’ documentary on my YouTube channel (the video is titled: Roger Peterson appears in “The Plane That Fell From The Sky“),
+Feel free to view the entire CBS Reports’ documentary on my YouTube channel (Roger Peterson appears in “The Plane That Fell From The Sky“) or read my brief first-hand account here.

 Homepage headline adapted from J.S.
 Bach.
 Featured photo shots of Roger Peterson & Keyboards thanks to Matthew Peterson and Bruce Wilson Photography.